mischacolley/mischacolley.com.au/source/blog/dont-settle-stay-hungry-stay-foolish/index.md

 > I am not going to settle and I am going to stay hungry and stay foolish.

-Though I spent two years living in Germany and traveled Europe I still have a hunger to see more of the world and experience other places.
+Though I spent two years living in Germany and traveling Europe I still have a hunger to see more of the world and experience other places.
 When I returned from Germany intent on studying I was full of purpose and clarity.
 I was very aware that my chosen course would not address all my personal interests, however I felt confident that it would provide a solid foundation which self-directed study could compliment.
 I was wrong.
-The last two years of uni have robed me of my clarity and direction and I want it back.
+The last two years of Uni have robed me of my clarity and direction and I want it back.

----

 An important thing that I have come to realise over the last few months, and that Edward Harran finally helped me “articulate”, is that it is ok to be “undefined”.
-Its ok to have a lot of interests and as Paul Boag points out, there are ways to still be successful as a generalist.
+Its ok to have a lot of interests and as Paul Boag and others points out, there are ways to still be successful as a generalist.
 It turns out I am not the only one who has a billion interests and cannot focus.

+**Edit:** Another thing is it is ok to “fail”.
+Upon completing this semester at QUT I found I had failed a unit.
+I have never failed at anything in my life not least of which something I am actually interested in.
+I see failure as a warning sign that something isn’t right and I'm very glad the Sandra and I read the signals and are setting out to follow whatever it is we need to follow.

 **Edit:** Another thing is it is ok to “fail”.
 Upon completing this semester at QUT I found I had failed a unit.
 I have never failed at anything in my life not least of which something I am actually interested in.
 I see failure as a warning sign that something isn’t right and it's time to make a **change**.